Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: Introduction

-estimates that deployment of this technology on roads will result in a reduction of 250 million hours of users’ commuting time per year and save more than half a million lives from 2035 to 2045, just in the USA \cite{lanctot2017accelerating}.
-While the potential impact and benefits of automated vehicles in everyday life are promising, there is a major societal concern about the reliability of such vehicles.
-This issue, as a major drawback, originates mainly from reports of recent traffic accidents with the presence of AVs, primarily owing to their inappropriate autonomous decisions \cite{adadi2018peeking, stanton2019models, yurtsever2020survey,board2020collision}.
-As AI approaches provide the foundation for real-time driving actions and operations, engaged consumers and regulatory organizations analyze the intelligent driving system of a vehicle to comprehend whether inappropriate decisions of a car are the actual cause of accidents.
-Therefore, there is an inherent need and expectation from consumers and regulators that AI-driven operations of AVs should be explainable \footnote{We'll use the terms \textit{explainable} and \textit{interpretable} interchangeably.} (e.g., Figure \ref{fig:car_explainability}) to confirm operational safety.
-In a recent study, the authors have proposed a framework that describes the fundamental concepts and process steps associated with XAI-based autonomous driving \cite{atakishiyev2021towards}.
-In this study, we extend the scope of the mentioned work by discussing the following research questions:
+\IEEEPARstart{A} survey of the American National Highway Traffic Safety Administration (NHTSA) reports that nearly 94\% of road accidents are due to human errors \cite{singh2015critical}.
+Such a lack of rule obedience and improper road culture have, therefore, motivated officials, manufacturers, and legislators to make substantial improvements in transportation systems.
+In this sense, there are growing research and development attempts to enhance safety and automation capability of AVs with the goal of preventing traffic accidents, and creating a better road infrastructure.
+Intel’s report on the projected benefits of AVs estimates that deployment of this technology on roads will result in a reduction of 250 million hours of users’ commuting time per year and save more than half a million lives from 2035 to 2045, just in the USA \cite{lanctot2017accelerating}.\\ While the potential impact and benefits of AVs in everyday life are promising, there is a major societal concern about functional safety of such vehicles.
+This issue, as a major drawback, originates mainly from reports of recent traffic accidents with the presence of AVs, primarily owing to their ``black-box" decision-making \cite{adadi2018peeking, stanton2019models, yurtsever2020survey,board2020collision}.
+As AI approaches provide the foundation for real-time driving actions, there is an inherent need and expectation from consumers, general society, and regulatory bodies that AI-based action decisions of AVs should be explainable to build confidence in these vehicles \cite{adadi2018peeking, ali2023explainable, dong2023did, saeed2023explainable} (e.g., Figure \ref{fig:car_explainability}). \\ In this survey, we present a comprehensive overview of state-of-the-art investigations on the explainability of autonomous driving.

+Through extensive analyses, we first show the background information on the need for the emergence of explanations for AVs.
+Furthermore, we fill the gap in the current literature by providing a structured and comprehensive review of state-of-the-art and emerging XAI approaches for autonomous driving and present a road map for future directions.
+More specifically, we discuss the following research questions in depth:

+\begin{enumerate}[leftmargin=*] \item Why is there a need for XAI in AVs technology? \item What are the current trends and emerging AI technologies for explainable autonomous driving? \item What are promising future XAI directions toward trustworthy,

+responsible, regulatory compliant, and publicly acceptable AVs? \end{enumerate} With these questions in mind, our paper makes the following contributions: \begin{itemize}[leftmargin=*]